TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 Systems are called in a specific order to update the entire world to the next frame.
 Some systems may depend on each other, and other systems can run in parallel.

-The EnTT library provides many features making iteration convenient.
+The EnTT library provides many features making iteration of entities that have a specific set of components convenient.

 ### Responsibility of Systems